Ab0213ab/Ab0213ab/README.md

 <h3>Hi friends.
 My name is Andrew B. Schaefer and I am a Back-End leaning, Full-Stack Software Engineer with a passion for progression.</h3>

-<h3>I'm using GitHub not just as a tool to collaberate or version control, but also as a space to save projects/school assignments of which I am proud.
+<h3>I'm using GitHub not just as a tool to collaberate or for version control, but also as a space to save projects/school assignments of which I am proud.
 This helps me to track and showcase my progression as I learn new development techniques.

  <hr>